jfdev001/jfdev001.github.io/_posts/2025-08-16-petsc-nonlinear-reaction-diffusion.md

 function in the Jacobian.
 If the derivative of the reaction function is excluded from the Jacobian, This simplifies the diagonal of the Jacobian, and therefore the resulting matrix \\(K \approx J\\) is an approximation for the Jacobian with similar spectral characteristics.
+For simplicity, we omit this flag in the adapted implementation.

-Other than these small changes, the adapted implementation differs very little.
+Other than these small changes, the adapted implementation differs very little from the original implementation.

 # Conclusion

 In this article, we bridge the gap between continuous nonlinear PDE theory and practical implementation.
-We emphasize Newton’s method, Gateaux derivatives, and finite difference discretization, while providing concrete PETSc code to solve the nonlinear steady-state reaction-diffusion problem.
+We cover Newton’s method, Gateaux derivatives, and an application of the finite difference discretization, while providing concrete PETSc code to solve the nonlinear steady-state reaction-diffusion problem.
 With mathematical and implementation details explicitly treated, hopefully the reader can now more confidently reason about low level numerical codes that